Draussenduscher/Marginalia/README.md

 ## Browser Support

-All CSS features used here are well support.
+All CSS features used here are well supported.
 So you should be on the safe side.

 ## License